 Con: Entrepreneurs often find they dedicate less time to their true passions than they realized.
 Owning a business requires more than just making a product or providing a service.
 There are sales calls to make and marketing campaigns to develop just to get business.

-Business owners often have to do their own invoicing and accounting.
+Business owners often have to create their own invoice templates and handle their own invoicing and accounting.
 They’re also responsible for figuring and paying the state and federal taxes owed on their business.
 That means either hiring somebody to handle that task or getting personally familiar with terms like depreciation expense.

 And if you’re large enough to have employees, there are a number of tasks (recruiting, training, evaluating) that take you away from doing what you love.